 Ashley Anderson: For me, the grid is a necessary mechanism I use to get game imagery onto a two-dimensional surface.
 I’ve messed around with trying to grid by hand, or drawing the gridded image by hand without drawing the grid first.
 I’ve tried to figure out how to remove the grid while preserving the image.
 The best way I discovered was while I was working on the Marilyn show, the first painting I did, you could see the grid and I did not want that.
-So I did tests and figured out that I could lay the grids out with 2H pencils and draw the imagine in with a 4B, prime over that twice, retrace that and then prime two more times, and the grid would be gone.
+So I did tests and figured out that I could lay the grids out and get 2H pencils and draw the imagine in with a 4B, prime over that twice, retrace that and then prime two more times, and the grid would be gone.
 And the primer I would be using is Utrecht Studios, which is translucent.

 MB: I like the idea of painting connecting back to ancient time.
-Art has been around longer than written language, and I try to connect back to that in my work.
+Art has been around longer than written language, and I try to connect back to that in the my work.
 We think of technology as “of the moment,” and it is, but it didn’t start there.
 Hand-made tools are a form of technology.

 How would you describe your use of images in your work?